Why is Shockwave Flash Crashing in Google Chrome?

 Why does Shockwave keep crashing in Firefox?

-Shockwave Flash will crash in Mozzila Firefox if some additional plugin conflicts with this plugin.
+Shockwave Flash will crash in Mozzila Firefox if an additional plugin conflicts with it.
 Usually, the solution is to disable this plugin because even Adobe discontinued Shockwave on April 9, 2019.
-Therefore, this plugin represents a security problem, and it is not recommended anymore for use.
+Therefore, this plugin represents a security problem, and it is not recommended anymore.

-How to fix Shockwave Flash crashes in Firefox?
+How do you fix Shockwave Flash crashes in Firefox?

-The best solution is to disable the Shockwave Flash player plugin in Firefox because this plugin is unsecured.
+The best solution is to turn off the Shockwave Flash player plugin in Firefox because this plugin is unsecured.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?